matu3ba/shcomp/README.md

 to provide a soft deadline worst case execution time (for non-realtime systems).

 #### Goals

+TODO: briefly explain how hooks as time-limited extensions should work and adjust goals accordingly.
+Otherwise, git branch completion or zig build completion will not work as we need to execute and parse things.

 The main difference in goals of the author is dynamic completions, which the author believes to runs counter to keeping things simple and fast via caching.